dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ### How do I change a field's type?

-Currently, you cannot convert a field from one type to another.
-You can, however, replicate a field to change its Type setting.
-Here's how:
+Because field type specifies what kind of data fields can store, it's not possible to change a field's type after you create it.
+You can, however, create a duplicate field with a different type:

 First, duplicate the field by clicking the Copy link below it.